-Amount of Loss Recognized in OCI on Derivatives Fiscal Year Ended OCI on Location of Loss Reclassified from Accumulated OCI Amount of Loss Reclassified from Accumulated OCI into Income Fiscal Year Ended (In millions) 2022 2021 2020 into Income 2022 2021 2020 Interest rate swap contracts \$ \$ \$ (3.4) Interest expense \$ \$ \$ (1.5) Forward contracts (0.8) Interest expense \$ (0.8) \$ \$ (3.4) \$ \$ \$ (1.5)
+Amount of Loss Recognized in OCI on Derivatives Fiscal Year Ended Location of Loss Reclassified from Accumulated OCI Amo OC classified fro I into Income al Year Endeo cumulated (In millions) 2022 2021 2020 into Income 2022 2021 2020 Interest rate swap contracts \$ \$ \$ (3.4) Interest expense \$ \$ \$ (1.5) Forward contracts (0.8) - Interest expense \$ (0.8) \$ \$ (3.4) \$ \$ \$ (1.5)

 These derivative instruments are subject to master netting agreements giving effect to rights of offset with each counterparty.
 None of the balances were eligible for netting.
-The following table summarizes the gross fair values of derivative instruments as of the periods indicated and the line items in the accompanying Consolidated Balance Sheets where the instruments are recorded:
+The following table summarizes the gross fair values of derivative instruments as of the periods indicated and the line items in the accompanying Consolidated Balance Sheets where the instruments are recorded: (In millions)

-(In millions) Derivative Liabil ities Derivatives designated as cash flow hedges Balance sheet location 2022 Forward contracts Accrued liabilities and other current liabilities \$ 0.3
+(In minors) Derivative Liabili lies Derivatives designated as cash flow hedges Balance sheet location 2022 Forward contracts Accrued liabilities and other current liabilities \$ 0.3